OURadar/RadarHub/README.md

 # Developing

 Visual Studio Code and the plugin Prettier are recommended but, of course, use whatever you prefer.
-The very first thing to do right after cloning the repository is to install the Python requirements and node dependencies, which can be accomplished as:
+The very first thing to do right after cloning the repository is to install the [python] requirements and [nodejs] dependencies using [npm], which can be accomplished as:

 ```shell
 python install -r requirements.txt